-Her research approaches music from the perspective of cognitive science.
-She is interested in the interface between musical structure and engagement, especially in listeners without formal training, and especially as it occurs dynamically across the course of the listening experience.
+Elizabeth Hellmuth Margulis is a Professor at Princeton University, where she directs the Music Cognition Lab.
+Her research approaches music from the combined perspectives of music theory/musicology and cognitive science.
 Her book On Repeat: How Music Plays the Mind (Oxford University Press) received the 2014 Wallace Berry Award from the Society for Music Theory, and the 2015 ASCAP Deems Taylor/Virgil Thomson Award.
-She is currently writing The Psychology of Music: A Very Short Introduction for Oxford University Press.
-She is a 2016 Kavli Fellow of the National Academy of Sciences and a 2016 Chancellor Faculty Fellow at the University of Arkansas, pursuing a project devoted to facilitating interdisciplinary work across campus.
+Her latest book The Psychology of Music: A Very Short Introduction (Oxford University Press) was published in 2018.
+Her cross-cultural research on narrative perceptions of music is supported by a grant from the National Science Foundation.
+She has been a Kavli Fellow of the National Academy of Sciences as well as a National Endowment for the Humanities Summer Scholar.
+A list of publications can be found here.

 She is President of the Society for Music Perception and Cognition (SMPC), and has served in the past on the Board of Directors and as Treasurer.
 She has also served on the Executive Board of the Society for Music Theory (SMT).
 Her work has been featured in media outlets ranging from NPR (Science Friday and All Things Considered) to the BBC.

 She has a B.M. in piano performance from the Peabody Conservatory of Music, where she studied with Veda Kaplinsky, and a Ph.D. from Columbia University.
 Before coming to Princeton, she was Distinguished Professor at the University of Arkansas.
 She has also served as a Visiting Fellow at the University of Cambridge in Cambridge, UK and as a faculty member at Northwestern University in Evanston, IL.